How To Buy an Engagement Ring - Our short Guide

 You can find more halo engagement rings designs here

-If she wears rings, borrow one she already owns.
+Another way to do it is if she wears rings, borrow one she already owns.
 Trace the inner circle on a piece of paper, or press the ring into a bar of soap for an impression.
 You can also slide it down one of your own fingers and draw a line where it stops.
 A jeweller can use these measurements to identify her approximate ring size.
 If she does not wear rings you can use the guide below to estimate her size.

 Ring Sizes in the U.K and Ireland:

 Ring sizes for women typically range from size G to R. The most commonly purchased ring sizes range from size K to N. Size M is the most popular ring size.